DenverArtMuseum/her-brush/content/about.md

 **Manager of Rights and Reproductions** Renée B. Miller

-This publication was created using Quire^TM^, a multiplatform publishing tool created by the J. Paul Getty Trust, and customized for the Denver Art Museum by Darcy Christ.
+This publication was created using Quire™, a multiplatform publishing tool created by the J. Paul Getty Trust, and customized for the Denver Art Museum by Darcy Christ.

 **Home page image** Yamamoto Shōtō 山本緗桃 (1757–1831), *Chrysanthemums* (detail), late 1700s–early 1800s.
 Ink, color, and gold on silk.
 Gift of Drs.
 John Fong and Colin Johnstone, 2018.216.